eProsima/Shapes-Demo-Docs/docs/index.rst

 eProsima Shape Demo Analytics
 =============================

-This document presents a brief introduction to eProsima Shapes Demo application.
-This application can be used as an introduction to the power of eProsima Fast RTPS.
+The Shapes Demo is an application that Publishes and Subscribes to shapes of different colors and sizes moving on a board.
+Each Shape conforms its own topic: Square, Triangle or Circle.
+A single instance of the Shapes Demo can publish on or subscribe to several topics at a time.

-Shapes Demo publishs and subscribes different moving shapes of different colors and sizes.
-Each shape is published in its own topic (Square, Triangle or Circle) and a single instance can publish or subscriber to multiple topics at the same time.
+It can be used to demonstrate the capabilities of eProsima Fast RTPS or as an interoperability demonstrator with other implementations of the RTPS protocol.

 * :ref:`firststep`